wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 6.1 by Matthew Robinson =

+* Fixed a glitch in the HTML tags in the Subscribe2 Widget that affected drag and drop functions in WordPress - thanks to Marty McOmber
+* Improved detection of Multisite installs - thanks to Nada Oneal
+* Fixed precontent and postcontent in the Widget to retain entered HTML tags - reported by Rob Saxe

 = Version 6.0 by Matthew Robinson =

 * Improved case sensitive SQL queries to avoid issues on some server configurations